 - Email: email@example.com

 Phil founded the Polis Institute in 2009 to improve quality of life with Orlando’s 100 distressed neighborhoods.
 He has extensive experience creating solutions to complex social problems and holds a Master of Divinity degree.
 Phil hails from a family that has been laboring with the poor for four generations since his great-grandfather founded a Christian mission in Charleston, West Virginia in 1934.
-Phil’s immediate family includes his wife Jennie and their lovable mutt Liberty.
+Phil’s immediate family includes his wife Jennie, three teenage children, and their lovable mutt Liberty.

 Shawn Welcome has been engaged in community improvement since creating a poetry and life skills program for youth offenders at the 33rd Street Jail in 2006.
 Shawn is the founder and host of Diverse Word, the longest running, weekly open mic gathering in Orlando.
 In the past, Shawn has devoted himself to area nonprofits including The Hope Community Center, the Orlando Boys & Girls Club, Frontline Outreach Community Center, and Professional Opportunities Program for Students (POPS), a youth empowerment and internships program.
 Shawn Welcome is the proud father of four children and married to his beautiful wife, Jannah.